jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

+- Add debug messages to other controllers after testing it works
 - NgModel issue with comment edits on the same level
 - Add 'back to top' button
 - Find a way to preserve previous page (data: { detachable: 1 })